 So what are the common conditions you need to be aware of before making an offer?

-An unconditional offer is when a buyer does not place any conditions on their offer.
+An unconditional offer is when buyer does not place any conditions on their offer.
 This is often preferred by sellers as it is an easier option and the sale can be proceed quickly.

 While an unconditional offer may put you ahead of the rest of the buyers, if your offer is accepted and you exchange contracts you are usually only given a short amount of time to change your mind.
 The cooling off period once you exchange contracts is usually five days.
 Some buyers exchange quickly to get the property off the market, intending to get all the checks and balances done before the cooling off period expires.
 Pest and building inspections, full finance approval and getting your solicitor to check the contract, are a lot to get done in just 5 days, particularly finance approval.

-If your approval is not finalized in the 5 days you left with two options - pull out of the purchase or go ahead and risk finance approval not coming through.
+If your approval is not finalised in the 5 days you left with two options – pull out of the purchase or go ahead and risk finance approval not coming through.
 This can be a very stressful situation to be in.